-Colombian Independence Day on July 20 marks the day in 1810 when protests in Bogotá, the capital, led to the formation of an independent government and ultimately to independence from Spain in 1819.
+Colombian Independence Day on July 20 marks the day in 1810 when protests in Bogotá, the capital, led to the formation of an independent government and ultimately to independence from Spain on July 20, 1819.

 Colombian Independence Day 2019

 Colombian Independence Day is Saturday, July 20, 2019.

 There are many celebrations around New York City in July.

 Tuesday, July 9, 2019 ~ Today is the Feast of La Virgen de Chiquinquirá, the patron saint of Colombia.

 Friday, July 12, 2019 ~ The Colombian Flower Festival Gala (Feria de las Flores de Medellín) is at Terrace in the Park in Flushing Meadows Corona Park, Queens at 8pm. $100

 Sunday, July 14, 2019 ~ The Colombian Flower Festival Parade (Feria de las Flores de Medellín) is on 37th Ave in Jackson Heights, Queens from 11am – 2pm.
 FREE

 Sunday, July 21, 2019 ~ Bulla en el Barrio sings and dances Colombian Bullerengue at Flushing Town Hall in Flushing, Queens at 1pm.
 From $10